 Absences: Students are expected to attend all classes if possible, and are expected to attend at least ninety percent (90%) of scheduled classes per academic year.
-In order to receive credit for the course or grade in which the student is enrolled, a student may not miss more than 10% of the days enrolled per year.
+In order to receive credit for the course or grade in which the student is enrolled, a student may not have more than 16 absences per year..
 Both excused and unexcused absences will count towards this total.
 If a student has more than the allotted number absences, they can schedule a meeting with the attendance committee to justify their excessive truancy.